amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/1_saxpy/README.md

 ./saxpy
 ```
 The observed time is much better than all previous versions.
 Note that the initialization kernel is a warm-up kernel here.
 If we do not have a warm-up kernel, the observed performance would be significantly worse.
 Hence the benefit of the accelerator is usually seen only after the first kernel.
-You can try this by commenting the !$omp target... in the initialize subroutine, then the meassured kernel is the first.
+You can try this by commenting the !$omp target... in the initialize subroutine, then the meassured kernel is the first which touches the arrays used in the kernel.

 4) Explore impact of unified memory:
 ```